 Runabouts are circular intersections, but not all circular intersections are roundabouts.
 Roundabouts generally have an outside diameter of 100 – 200 feet while traffic circles may have outside diameters of 500 – 1,000 feet.
 On a roundabout, the circulating traffic on the circle has the right-of-way, and the approaches must yield to circulating traffic.
 On traffic circles, the traditional right of way rule for unsigned intersections applied so the circulating traffic had to yield to the traffic trying to enter, which filled up the circular roadway while reducing the exiting capacity.
 In modern roundabouts the exiting traffic has the right-of-way over vehicles trying to enter and only yields to pedestrians in the crosswalk.
 The video to the left was taken at the single lane roundabout below from the northwest corner during the 5:00 PM rush hour.

 Single lane roundabouts typically have an outside diameter of 125 to 150 feet with some being smaller and some being larger.
 They are designed with a free flow speed of 20 - 25 mph, and it is important to slow traffic before entering the roundabout with smaller turns on the approach.
 Older roundabouts did this primarily with just the splitter island and the first turn, but newer roundabouts tend to have a bit of a slalom on the approaches.
 The radii of the turns in a roundabout are also important as they are what enforces the design speed.
-A single lane roundabout can typically handle up to about 25,000 vehicles per day, but of course, this is dependent on the hourly peaking since intersections are designed for the peak hour traffic, not daily traffic.
+A single lane roundabout can typically handle about 15,000 - 25,000 vehicles per day, but of course, this is dependent on the percentage of left turns and the hourly peaking since intersections are designed for the peak hour traffic, not daily traffic.
 At the conflict points within the roundabout, the capacity of the approach plus the circulating traffic is about 1,100 vehicles per hour.

 Multi-lane roundabouts have one or more approaches with two approach lanes.
 The circulating road may have two or more lanes that go partially or completely around the center island.
 Like a single lane roundabout it is important to slow the speeds before entering the roundabout but the design speeds tend to be a bit higher.
 In order to prevent sideswipes the entering traffic needs to be turned and straightened back out to for a short distance so that the approach lanes are aligned with the appropriate circulating lanes.
 Existing lanes need to be marked as to which lanes may or must exit.
 In short, the right lane can’t continue around the roundabout if the left lane is allowed to exit.
 This can be shown in the roundabout with pavement markings such as dotted lines, solid lines and arrows.